yaoli/nade_k/README.md

 #### Training outputs
 During the training, lots of information is printed out on the screen, and many files are written to the <code>save_mode_path</code>.
 You will be able to see the plot of drop of the training cost, the generated samples from the model, the log-likelihood on the validset and testset every <code>valid_freq</code> epochs.

+If you use the default setup, the model will be pretrained for 1000 epochs, and finetuned for another 3000 epochs.
+To have a good generative model, one need to be patient :)

+In addition, we have provided some training logs with which you should be able to match your experiments with.
+See in the directory <code>results</code>.

 #### Evaluation
+After training is done, it is time to get all those SOTA numbers in Table 1 of the paper.
+1. In <code>config.py</code>, change the option <code>'action'</code> to 1.
+Meanwhile make sure <code>'from_path'</code> points to the *directory* that contains <code>model_params_e*.pkl</code> and <code>model_configs.pkl</code>.
+The option <code>'epoch'</code> specify which model over there you would like to use.
+2. Then <code>python train_model.py</code>
+3. If all goes well, the evaluation script should be able to produce numbers that match those in the paper.

+*You probably will be surprised when you see better numbers than those reported in our paper.
+Calm down and we know this could happen.
+The longer you train our model, the more likely you will get better numbers.
+And do spread your joy to us when this happens.*

 1h model:
 testset LL over 10 orderings = -89.43
 testset LL over 128 ensembles =